alexmcdermid/scrimba/README.md

 ### Coursework Showcase
 - Provides a platform to display and share React coursework completed through the Scrimba bootcamp.

+### Blog
+- A place to backup blog posts I've written for Harled.

 ### React Integration
 - Demonstrates the synergy of React and Ruby on Rails in a Monolithic architecture, offering an efficient and cohesive development experience.